How to Treat Common Gym Injuries

 - Wrist pain or dislocation

-When Can You Use the RICE Method?
+When Can You Use The RICE Method for Gym Injuries?

 Anytime you have a soft tissue injury, which is an injury to your muscle, tendon, or ligament, you’ll practice RICE.